Basic Skin Care

 A proper medical diagnosis is important, and occasional medical checks especially during an outbreak may be necessary to bring the condition under control.
 However most of the time the steps you will need to take to protect your skin you will be able to do yourself.

-The natural oils need to be replaced with moisturizing products called emollients.
-Emollients are oil or fat based moisturizers and softening agents.
+The natural oils need to be replaced with moisturising products called emollients.
+Emollients are oil or fat based moisturisers and softening agents.

 Emollients work in two ways